a-windisch/deep_reinforcement_learning_Banana_World/README.md

 The training of the Agent is over, once it manages to collect an average reward of +13 over 100 consecutive episodes (the task is formulated in an episodic fashion).

 #### The untrained Agent
 Here is an animation of the untrained Agent who doesn"t have a clue as of what to do in this world.
 The actions are chosen uniformly random, hence the random-walk like behavior.

 ![The untrained Agent](random.gif)

 #### The trained Agent
-After siccessful training, the Agent's actions are not erratic and random anymore.
+After successful training, the Agent's actions are not erratic and random anymore.
 The Agent tries to collect as many yellow bananas as possible, as shown in the animation.

 ![The trained Agent](trained.gif)

 ### 1. Files in this repository